 Countries and regions

-- In 2011 Canada was the EU's 11th most important trading partner, accounting for 1.8% of the EU's total external trade.
-In the same year the EU was Canada's second most important trading partner, after the U.S., with around 12% of Canada's total external trade.
+- In 2015 Canada was the EU's 12th most important trading partner, accounting for 1.8% of the EU's total external trade.
+The EU was Canada's second most important trading partner, after the U.S., with around 9.5% of Canada's total external trade in goods in 2015.

 |Year||EU imports||EU exports||Balance|